-With a Net Buildable Area of 786.3 hectares -- equivalent to around 9% of the city's total land area that can supply its development needs - the table below presents the proposed land use allocation scheme for Naga City over the next 15 years.
-In all, it will require a net urban expansion of 712 hectares over the 2016 actual land use, and 433 hectares over the 2000 CLUP allocation scheme.
-This represents an expansion that will take up between 5% to 8% of the city's land area.
+With a Net Buildable Area of 786.3 hectares -- equivalent to around 9% of the city's total land area that can supply its development needs - the table below presents the proposed land use allocation scheme for Naga City over the next 10 years.
+In all, it will require a net urban expansion of 715 hectares over the 2000 CLUP allocation scheme.
+This is equivalent to a net expansion of 8% which is well within the 9% net buildable area available for the city.